IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 IdenTrust shall maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.

-IdenTrust shall document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.

-IdenTrust shall require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in the [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/).
+IdenTrust shall require personnel wit Trusted Role duties to pass an examination provided by the CA on the information verification requirements outlined in the [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/).

 All Individuals responsible for carrying out information verification responsibilities receive skill-enhancing training.
 This training encompasses fundamental Public Key Infrastructure knowledge, authentication and vetting policies and protocols (including the CA\'s CP and/or CPS), typical risks associated with the information verification process (such as phishing and other social engineering methods), and adherence to the [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/).

 Records of this training are upheld to ensure that personnel assigned to Validation Specialist duties maintain the proficiency needed to execute their responsibilities effectively.

-Before authorizing Validation Specialists to undertake [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/) tasks, IdenTrust confirms the possession of essential skills by each specialist.
+Before authorizing a Trusted Role to undertake [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/) tasks, IdenTrust confirms the possession of essential skills.

-IdenTrust requires that all Validation Specialists successfully complete an assessment conducted by the internal compliance team.
-This assessment evaluates their understanding of the information verification requisites outlined in the CA/B Forum Baseline Requirements.

 RAs are obligated by contract and by this CP-CPS to train its personnel and maintain a record of the training provided; specific additional areas are covered for each Trusted Role as outlined below.